-With the Reduction Revolution Power Meter you can measure power consumption and operating cost of any plug-in appliance.
+The Reduction Revolution Power Meter measures the energy consumption and running cost of any standard plug-in appliance.
 It measures:

 - Watts - Instantaneous power usage.

-- kWh - Power usage over time (what you are billed for).
+- kWh - Total power usage over time (what you are billed for).

-- Cost - kWh multiplied by your electricity tariff.
+- Cost - Based on your electricity tariff(s).

-The Power Meter will help you uncover your most energy hungry appliances.
+The Power Meter will help you uncover your energy-hungry appliances.
 Then you can get started on reducing your power bills!

-Here are some energy guzzlers and associated savings identified with this power consumption meter:
+Here are some energy guzzlers we identified with this power consumption meter:

-- A standard desktop computer set-up was found to use 22 watts in standby (costing $40 per year when it was not even being used).
+- A desktop computer was found to use 22 watts in standby (costing $50 per year, when it was not even being used).

-- Reducing a particular pool pump's run-time by just two hours per day saved $237 per year.
+- Reducing a pool pump's run-time by just two hours per day saved $250 per year.

-- A sound system's sub-woofer was using 10 watts in standby (costing $20 per year unused).
+- A sound system was using 10 watts in standby (wasting $20 per year).